Animal Science

 Draw models of the digestive tracts of ruminants, horses, pigs, and

 poultry.
-Explain how the differences in structure and function among these
+Explain how the differences in structure and function among

-types of digestive tracts affect the nutritional management of these
+these types of digestive tracts affect the nutritional management of

-species.
+these species.

 4.

-your discussion nutritional (feeding) concerns, housing, disease
+Include in your discussion nutritional (feeding) concerns, housing,

-prevention, waste control/removal, breeding programs, and biosecurity as
+disease prevention, waste control/removal, breeding programs, and

-appropriate.
+biosecurity as appropriate.

 5.